f89324/homer-discord-bot/README.md

 * `pause` - Pauses the audio playing.
 * `resume` - Resumes the audio playing.
 * `now_playing` - Display information about the currently playing song.
+* `react` - Broadcasts a reaction to the voice channel.

 #### Permissions bot need to work
 * `VIEW_CHANNEL` - To read text channels & see voice channels.